campusrover/robot_services/README.md

 * nodes with whitelist level `0` are not whitelisted.
 * nodes with whitelist level `1` can send their logs to the "Log" key
-* nodes with whitelist level `2` have level `1` priviledges and can send logs to the "Feedback" key
+* nodes with whitelist level `2` have level `1` priviledges and can create new keys to send custom logs to (see the next section - custom logging keys)

 `src/log_whitelist.json` stores key/value pairs where the keys are the names of nodes and the values are their whitelist level.
 Please note that node names start with a `/`.